chriscerie/campus-maps/README.md

 [**Campus Maps**](https://campusmaps.herokuapp.com/) Campus maps will provide a detailed map of UCSB.
 This service will also provide detailed locations of individual classrooms on campus.
 Users can add comments regrading the location of classrooms.
 ## Contributors

-Christopher Chang | chriscerie
+Christopher Chang @chriscerie

-Janet Zhao | birded
+Janet Zhao @birded

-Jonathan Wang | jwangathan
+Jonathan Wang @jwangathan

-Max Bonham | mpbonham
+Max Bonham @mpbonham

-Sarah Kwon | sarahkwon
+Sarah Kwon @sarahkwon

-Jason Em | jasonem225
+Jason Em @jasonem225

 ## Tech Stack

-We will be using MERN Stack (Mongo, Express, React, Node).
+We are using MERN (Mongo, Express, React, Node) with Redux.

 ## User Roles